Somerset: The 17th–19th centuries

 Somerset contains HM Prison Shepton Mallet, which was England's oldest prison still in use prior to its closure in 2013, having opened in 1610.
 During the English Civil War, Somerset was largely Parliamentarian, with key engagements being the Sieges of Taunton and the Battle of Langport.

 In 1685, the Monmouth Rebellion was played out in Somerset and neighbouring Dorset.
 The rebels landed at Lyme Regis and travelled north, hoping to capture Bristol and Bath, but they were defeated in the Battle of Sedgemoor at Westonzoyland, the last pitched battle fought in England.
 Arthur Wellesley took his title, Duke of Wellington, from the town of Wellington; he is commemorated on a nearby hill by a large, spotlit obelisk, known as the Wellington Monument.

-The Industrial Revolution in the Midlands and Northern England spelled the end for most of Somerset's cottage industries.
+The Industrial Revolution in the Midlands and Northern England spelt the end for most of Somerset's cottage industries.
 Farming continued to flourish, and the Bath and West of England Society for the Encouragement of Agriculture, Arts, Manufactures and Commerce was founded in 1777 to improve farming methods.
 Despite this, two decades later, agriculturist John Billingsley conducted a survey of the county's agriculture in 1795 and found that agricultural methods could still be improved.

 Coal mining was an important industry in north Somerset during the 18th and 19th centuries, and by 1800 it was prominent in Radstock.

 The Somerset Coalfield reached its peak production by the 1920s.
 All the pits have now been closed, the last in 1973.
 Most of the surface buildings have been removed, and apart from a winding wheel outside Radstock Museum, little evidence of their former existence remains.
 Further west, the Brendon Hills were mined for iron ore in the late 19th century; this was taken by the West Somerset Mineral Railway to Watchet Harbour for shipment to the furnaces at Ebbw Vale.